WaltXon/pytroleum/README.md

 # pytroleum
-petroleum engineering and economics library for python
+petroleum engineering, economics and data gathering library for python